10.12.2025

 February 2026 (planned):

-• Resolve the MC-LAG
+• Dismantling of the MC-LAG

 • Configuration of so-called BGP RIB sharding (BRS) on all routers to improve BGP convergence times.
 This makes it possible to fully restore availability more quickly after a router fails, regardless of whether it is from us or an upstream.
 This may require software updates, which we will announce in good time.